-Reporting Category Scoring Criteria Decision Rules Row 6 The written response: Consider ONLY the written response for 3d and the selected procedure identified in written Testing (0-1 points) 4.C describes two calls to the selected procedure identified in written response 3c.
-Each call must pass a different argument(s) that causes a different segment of code in the algorithm to execute. response 3c.
+Reporting Category Scoring Criteria Decision Rules Row 6 The written response: Consider ONLY the written response for 3d and the selected procedure identified in written Testing describes two calls to the selected procedure response 3c.
+(0-1 points) identified in written response 3c.
+Each call must pass a different argument(s) that causes a different segment of code in the algorithm to execute.
 Responses that do not earn the point in row 4 may still earn the point in this row. describes the condition(s) being tested by each call to the procedure.
-Requirements for program code segments: identifies the result of each call.
-Consider implicit or explicit parameters used by the selected procedure when determining whether this point is earned.
+Requirements for program code segments: • identifies the result of each call. • Consider implicit or explicit parameters used by the selected procedure when determining whether this point is earned.
 Implicit parameters are those that are assigned in anticipation of a call to the procedure.
-For example, an implicit parameter can be set through interaction with a graphical user interface.
-A condition that uses the procedure's parameter(s) to execute two different code segments can earn this point.
-A condition that uses the procedure's parameter(s) to execute or bypass a code segment can earn this point.
-Do NOT award a point if any one or more of the following is true: • A procedure is not identified in written response 3c. • The written response for 3d does not apply to the procedure in 3c. • The two calls cause the same segment of code in the algorithm to execute even if the result is different. • The response describes conditions being tested that are implausible, inaccurate, or inconsistent with the program. • The identified results of either call are implausible, inaccurate, or inconsistent with the program.
+For example, an implicit parameter can be set through interaction with a graphical user interface. • A condition that uses the procedure's parameter(s) to execute two different code segments can earn this point. • A condition that uses the procedure's parameter(s) to execute or bypass a code segment can earn this point.
+Do NOT award a point if any one or more of the following is true: A procedure is not identified in written response 3c.
+The written response for 3d does not apply to the procedure in 3c. • The two calls cause the same exact sequence of code in the algorithm to execute even if the result is different.
+The two calls are to two different procedures. • The response describes conditions being tested that are implausible, inaccurate, or inconsistent with the program. • The identified results of either call are implausible, inaccurate, or inconsistent with the program.

-AP® Computer Science Principles 2021 Scoring Guidelines
+AP® Computer Science Principles 2023 Scoring Guidelines